 EMCOR UK regularly notifies its employees of their obligation to comply with our Code of Business Conduct and Ethics and employees are reminded of the importance of ethics and legal compliance.
 All senior managers within the business undertake annual training programmes on ethics and business conduct.
 We believe that these, along with our communication programmes and employee training, help create an ethical and legally compliant culture.

-EMCOR UK utilises agency labour, which equates to less than 3% of our total headcount.
+EMCOR UK utilises agency labour, which represent about 5% of our total headcount.
 We have trading agreements in place with all agency labour providers that require them to comply with all UK employment legislation and regulations, including the Modern Slavery Act 2015.

-EMCOR UK builds long-standing relationships with our suppliers and makes clear our expectations of business behaviour.
-We have zero tolerance to slavery and human trafficking.
-We expect all those in our supply chain to comply with our values and to demonstrate the highest standard of business conduct.
+EMCOR UK builds long standing relationships with our supply chain partners and makes clear our expectations of business behaviour.
+We have a zero tolerance to slavery and human trafficking.
+We expect all those in our supply chain to comply with our values and to demonstrate the highest standard of business conduct, which includes adopting our Sustainable Supply Chain Charter.
 We audit our supply chain partners to ensure compliance with our policies and procedures and to confirm that they are operating with high ethical business standards.

 As a partner in the Supply Chain Sustainability School, we also work with the School and other partners in developing a consistent approach to the Modern Slavery Act across the facilities management industry.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the current financial year.
-This statement has been approved by the executive management.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the current financial year ended 31 December 2020.
+This statement was approved by the executive management on 29 April 2021.

 EMCOR Group (UK) plc